FAQs from Cert IV TAE Students

 When you study online the individual workbooks have no submission deadline, but we do provide a suggested study order and completion dates to help you plan your study.
 It is up to you to manage your time and make progress on the course.

 When you study face to face, your time in the classroom will be structured and guided by your trainer.
 You will cover a significant proportion of the assessments while in the training room, but there will still be work remaining to complete later, at your own pace.
-How much work you have to do outside of the face-to-face delivery will depend on whether you choose the blended (1 week) or full (2 week) program.
+How much work you have to do outside of the face-to-face delivery will depend on the face-to-face course you choose.

-The only firm deadline is your maximum 6 or 12 month course duration.
+The only firm deadline is your maximum 12-month course duration.
 You must complete all requirements of the course before this period ends to gain your qualification.

 9. I was marked not yet competent.
 Do I get another chance?